Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 !!! tip

     Internet Gateways on their own do not allow Internet access... -> Route tables must also be edited!
+    IPv6 only (egress) : Internet Gateway
+    IPv4 only (ingress) : NAT Gateway

 ### Bastion Hosts